Hospice Frequently Asked Questions

 Who can make the initial referral?

 A physician, social worker, family member or caregiver can make the initial referral.
 Some patients even personally elect to enter hospice care, especially if he or she feels ongoing curative treatment would be a hindrance to his or her quality of life.
+If you're patient is ready to begin treatment, learn more about the referral process.
 [Back to top]

 Is hospice a place or a service?

 Hospice care is a philosophy of care and a service, not necessarily a place.
 We serve and support patients where they are, often in their current homes or care facilities.
+Learn how Cypress Hospice works.
 [Back to top]

 How long can I be on hospice?

 Cypress Hospice provides care for patients when an end of life situation has been diagnosed by a physician.
-In general, we work with patients on average for six months, however each individual’s circumstance is unique.
-We would be happy to have this personal discussion with you.
+In general, we work with patients on average for six months, however, each individual’s circumstance is unique.
+We would be happy to have this personal discussion with you, so contact us today.
 [Back to top]

 Can I be discharged from hospice services?